Nov 10 2009

 VERIFYING LINKS:

 If you have a lot of links to other sites on your blog or website, it’s pretty de-energizing to students and others if lots of them are “dead” — no longer connecting to a site that exists.
-I use two different free and automatic link verifiers.
+I use a free and automatic link verifier.

 BEING NOTIFIED IF YOUR BLOG OR WEBSITE IS DOWN: